All About The Sony Hacking Scandal

 WHO WAS BEHIND THE ATTACK?

-The real identity of the people who sponsored SPE attack is yet to be known with Sony holding that it might be an aggrieved former employee while the US government insisting North Korea is behind the attack.
+The real identity of the people who sponsored the SPE attack is yet to be known with Sony holding that it might be an aggrieved former employee while the US government insists North Korea is behind the attack.